Table of Contents

 Rosemary | Piney, aromatic | Roasted vegetables, breads, marinades |

-- Enhance flavor: A pinch of poultry seasoning can add complexity to a simple vinaigrette or creamy dressing.
+- Enhance flavor: A pinch of poultry seasoning can add complexity to a simple bread-based stuffing, creating a rich, savory base.

-- Balance richness: It helps cut through the creaminess of a Caesar or ranch dressing, giving it a more rounded taste.
+- Balance richness: It helps cut through the richness of butter and broth in stuffing, giving it a more rounded taste.

-- Boost umami: The combination of herbs and garlic in poultry seasoning enhances the natural savoriness of ingredients like eggs, cheese, or avocado.
+- Boost umami: The combination of herbs and garlic in poultry seasoning enhances the natural savoriness of ingredients like bread, celery, and onions.

 The trick is to start small.
 Since poultry seasoning is potent, a little goes a long way.
 You can also experiment by mixing it with other spices like cumin, oregano, or even a dash of cayenne for a spicy twist.